Understanding blocks

 - Ideal for documents with clear hierarchical structures.

-3. Page-based Chunking
+3. Page-based chunking

 - Returns one chunk for each page in a document or sheet in a spreadsheet.